kingsmen732/National-Hackathon/README.md

-# hidden-handle
+# Hidden-Handle

-## Project Overview and Detalied Data Flow Diagram:
+## Project Overview and Detailed Data Flow Diagram:
 What we offer is a new novel way of upgrading that door handle in an inconspicuous way that is non-existent in the current smart door handle market bloated with complicated and intimidating-looking mechanisms.Smart homes are a growing market with each and every section of a house incorporating technology to evolve, the same is true for handles be they on your door, your fridge, a school locker, a garage door, or an IIEC cabin space.
 What we offer is a new novel way of upgrading that door handle in an inconspicuous way that is non-existent in the current smart door handle market bloated with complicated and intimidating-looking mechanisms.

 Our aim is to provide a commercial implementation of a door handle that at first glance appears to be perfectly rudimentary, one that might be encountered in a typical home.
 However, it actually houses a recognition mechanism that is able to identify an intruder anomaly in a fraction of a second and alert not only you, the owner but also all connected smart devices and your local smart home network.